Fujifilm Unit to Apply for Avigan Use for Coronavirus

 - Русский

 Tokyo, Sept.
-23 (Jiji Press)--A Fujifilm Holdings Corp. <4901> subsidiary said Wednesday it will submit an application to the Japanese health ministry as early as October seeking approval for the use of the influenza drug Avigan for patients with the novel coronavirus.
+23 (Jiji Press)--A Fujifilm Holdings Corp. <4901> subsidiary said Wednesday it will submit an application to the Japanese health ministry as early as October to seek approval for the use of influenza drug Avigan for patients with the novel coronavirus.

 Fujifilm Toyama Chemical Co., which developed the drug, confirmed in its clinical tests on COVID-19 patients in Japan that the drug is effective, to some extent, in treating patients with the respiratory disease caused by the new coronavirus.